lucamaro/docker-opendcim/README.md

     $ make update

-Access the new webapp via browser or http client to launch the install.php script, then perform the after-install script on new container:
+Access the new webapp via browser or http client to launch the install.php script, then perform the after-install operation on new container:

     $ make update-after-install